attack-monkey/flat-code-guide/README.md

 Loop constructs like `for` and `while` tend to be faster than recursion and are preferred in high compute situations.
 However they come at the cost of purity since they mutate variables in order to run a loop.
 For most cases recursion provides a pure way of achieving the same result with a tiny performance hit.

-## Words that probably indicate that you are thinking in an oo way rather than flat...
+## Words that probably indicate that you are thinking in an oo way rather than flat / functional ...

 - `class`
 - `new`